About Google Compute Engine

 - Do I have the option of using a regional data center in selected countries?

-- Yes, Google Compute Engine offers data center options in Europe and within the United States.
-These data center options are designed to provide low latency connectivity options from those regions, however at this time selection of data center will make no guarantee that project data at rest is kept only in that region.
+- Yes, Compute Engine offers data centers in the United States, Europe, and Asia.
+These data center options are designed to provide low latency connectivity options from those regions, however at this time selection of data center will make no guarantee that your data at rest is kept only in that region.

 - How can I tell if a zone is offline?